-5.4 Clear terms of reference for the work of the rapporteur, including expected results and deliverables as specified in §§ 12.1 to 12.5 below, should be added to the corresponding Question, by the study group, as required.
+3.3.4 Clear terms of reference for the work of the rapporteur, including expected results and deliverables as specified in §§ 12.1 to 12.5 below, should be added to the corresponding Question, by the study group, as required.

-5.5 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
+3.3.5 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group at its first meeting for each Question.
 Exceptionally, co-rapporteurs may also be appointed where, for example, this would balance the workload and facilitate optimum results.
+If absolutely necessary, the Study Group may decide to change the composition of rapporteurs and vice-rapporteurs during the study period.

-One of the vice-rapporteurs shall take over the chairmanship when the rapporteur is not available.
-This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 8.1 below.
-Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia4.
-When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur may be appointed.
+3.3.6 A co-rapporteur or in the case of absence of the co-rapporteur one of the vice-rapporteurs shall take over the chairmanship when the rapporteur is not available.
+This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 3.6.1 below.

-5.6 For all contributions that meet the deadline for translation as specified in § 13.2.2, rapporteurs, with assistance from all vice-rapporteurs, shall prepare, publish, and place on the meeting agenda a contribution that compiles all lessons learned and suggested best practices submitted to the meeting.
-To prepare this contribution, rapporteurs shall use information included in box 2 of the contribution template, as provided in Annex 2 referenced in § 17.4.
+3.3.7 For all contributions that meet the deadline for translation as specified in § 4.1.3.2, rapporteurs, with assistance from all vice-rapporteurs, shall prepare, publish, and place on the meeting agenda a contribution that compiles all lessons learned and suggested best practices submitted to the meeting.
+To prepare this contribution, rapporteurs shall use information included in box 2 of the contribution template, as provided in Annex 2 referenced in § 4.7.4.

+3.3.8 JRG rapporteurs and IRG chairmen should participate in the work of the respective study groups and working parties to present the results of the activities of the respective groups.

-6 Powers of the study groups
+3.4 Powers of the study groups

-6.1 Each study group may develop draft new or revised Recommendations based on contributions received during the study period for approval either by WTDC or pursuant to section 7 below.
+3.4.1 Each study group may develop draft new or revised Recommendations based on contributions received during the study period for approval either by WTDC or in accordance with procedure in section 7 below.
 Recommendations approved in accordance with either procedure shall have the same status.

-6.2 Each study group may also adopt draft Questions in accordance with the procedure described in § 18.2 and section 19.
+3.4.2 Each study group may also adopt draft Questions in accordance with the procedure described in section 5.